KostyaBovt/movie_storage/README.md

    * Parent class for all controllers in application
 3. Model
    * Parent class for all models in application
-   * Creates and keeps PDO in properies, conect to DB on construct, keeps last query executed results in properties.
+   * Creates and keeps PDO in properties, conect to DB on construct, keeps last query executed results in properties.
-   * Have basic methods to manipiulate DB
+   * Has basic methods to manipulate DB
 4. Home_controller
-   * Display Home page content (home/index and home/filter)
+   * Displays Home page content (home/index and home/filter)
    * Uses to install DB (home/install)
 5. Movie_controller
-   * Display and process  Movie Information page (movie/index)
+   * Displays and process  Movie Information page (movie/index)
-   * Display and process  Add movie page (movie/add)
+   * Displays and process  Add movie page (movie/add)
-   * Display and process  Upload movie page (movie/upload)
+   * Displays and process  Upload movie page (movie/upload)
    * Process Delete movie (movie/delete)
 6. Movie_list_model
    * Return movies data from DB to be displayed through Home_controller